Swim with Manatee Tour - Endangered Encounter (3 hr) - Crystal River

 This encounter with our endangered manatee is done on a covered pontoon and is perfect for all levels of snorkel experience.
 Don’t miss the boat!

 - 3 hour tour from start to finish

 - Photo package available at the end of your tour

-- Pontoon boats hold up to 12 people, but the average is 8
+- Our group pontoon boats hold an average is 8 people

 - 7 days a week, year round!